 When you sell stock at a price higher than you purchased it, you will incur a capital gain.
 Depending upon the timing involved in the buying and selling of the shares, you may be eligible to use a special lower tax rate on the money you made.
 As a general rule of the thumb, holding onto a stock for an extended period of time will help ensure that your capital gains tax rate is at a lower rate than it would be if you sold your stock relatively quickly.
-You can use Form 1040, Schedule D to report these gains and to help you determine if they qualify for the lower capital gains rate.
+You can use Form 1040, Schedule D to report these gains and to help you determine if they will help you qualify for the lower capital gains rate.

 Short-Term Capital Gain

 When completing Schedule D, you will be asked for the date of purchase of your stocks and for the date of sale.
 These two data points are the only information needed to determine your appropriate capital gains rate.
 If you held the stocks for less than one year, the capital gain is considered short term and you will pay ordinary income tax rates.
 If you have short-term capital loss, you may subtract the loss from the gain and the balance will be taxed as ordinary income.